supabase-community/supabase-mcp/README.md

 For more information, visit the [Supabase MCP docs](https://supabase.com/docs/guides/getting-started/mcp).

-You can also manually install it on your favourite client.
+You can also manually install it on your favorite client.

 <details>
 <summary>Cursor</summary>